xini/silverstripe-section-io/README.md

 ## Installation

 Either:

 1. Download or git clone the 'section-io' directory to your webroot, or;
-2. Using composer run the following in the command line:

-  composer require xini/silverstripe-section-io dev-master
+2. Using composer run the following in the command line: composer require xini/silverstripe-section-io dev-master
 3. Run dev/build (http://www.mysite.com/dev/build?flush=all)

-## Setup

 ## Known issues